aksfintechwork-rgb/Infinity_App/replit.md

 - **Group Conversation Management**: Required group names, ability to add members to existing groups with optional access to message history.
 - **Admin Features**: User deletion and real-time user list updates across clients.
 - **Meeting Calendar**: Integrated with video conferencing (Jitsi Meet).
 - **Task Management System**: Complete task management with start/target dates, remarks, status tracking (todo/in_progress/completed), priority levels (low/medium/high), task assignment, real-time WebSocket updates with authorization filtering (only creator and assignee receive updates), and colorful zen-themed UI.
+Admins can view all tasks created by any team member using the "All Tasks" filter.
 - **Password Management**: Self-service password change feature accessible from user menu, with validation, security checks, and password visibility toggles.
 Both admins and regular users can change their own passwords.
 - **Admin Tools**: Credential Verification Tool to aid in troubleshooting login issues.
+Admins can view all tasks from all team members for oversight and coordination.

 ## External Dependencies